paukstelis/Octoprint-Cancelobject/README.md

 This plugin allows the user to interactively cancel objects in gcode based on comment tags added by the slicer.
 See below for instructions for specific slicers.
+### New version 0.5.0, 01/2024
+* Parse M486 commands and add necessary `@` commands.
+This circumvents forcing PrusaSlicer to use `OctoPrint` exclusively in the Label Objects output.
+There may be issues with other slicers that have not yet been tested.

 ### New version 0.4.2, 07/2020
 * Remove case sensitivity for `@Object` tags.
 * Improvements to absolute extrusion tracking.